 I would recommend staying away from the fractional resurfacing devices, like Fraxel, in this price range.
 A series of Fraxel treatments will run from three thousand to five thousand dollars, which would put you outside your budget.

 Thermage OR photorejuvenation (about two thousand to twenty-five hundred dollars each), on the other hand, would be possible.
-Here are demonstrations of Dr. Irwin performing a Photorejuvenation treatmentand a Thermage procedure.

 Here’s where the decisions come.
 If your main issue is wrinkles, you might want to stick with Botox and fillers.